SEO 2.0 Reality Check: What Works?

 You don’t have to be a big wig from the start.
 Even an outsider can succeed.
 I’m a Pole living in Germany wearing a sombrero.

-Would you have believed me in 2007 that I’d end up on TopRank Online Marketing Blog’s most popular SEO blogs list two years later?
+Would you have believed me in 2007 that I’d end up on TopRank Online Marketing Blog’s most popular SEO blogs list less than two years later?

 What more do you need to know about the reality of SEO 2.0?
 This is a no-bullshit SEO 2.0 blog.
 Please ask tough questions in the comments.